Everything You Need To Know About Trichophobia

 The fear of hair can be a very challenging and complex phobia to deal with.
 However, with the proper guidance and coping techniques, you'll be well on your way to regaining control over your trichophobia and living your best life.
 For starters, you can begin by trying your best to embrace the fact that hair is all around you.
 Your friends, your family, and most of the people you see on a daily basis have hair.
 If you live with a family or a group of roommates, odds are you've probably seen a few strands lying around, especially in the bathroom.
 In addition, remember that loose hair doesn't contain nearly enough germs or bacteria to cause you any type of illness.

 Keep in mind that you don't necessarily need to rush into things by constantly exposing yourself to hair.
 In fact, this isn't recommended at all if your goal is to effectively deal with trichophobia or any phobia for that matter.
 Coping with this fear is a slow and steady process that requires a healthy approach.
 It's going to take time, but as long as you're willing to give it a shot, that's all that matters.
 It's best to seek professional guidance in this situation, as an expert will help you create the safest and most effective treatment plan.

 You Have Nothing to Be Ashamed Of

-In many cases, individuals who suffer from various fears and phobias may feel ashamed of themselves or view themselves as "less than average."
+In many cases, individuals who have various fears and phobias may feel ashamed of themselves or view themselves as "less than average."
 While beating up on ourselves can be easy at times, it's important to remember that being afraid of hair is nothing to be ashamed of.
 We all have something that we're working through or battling, and in some cases, that battle just may happen to be trichophobia.

 Source: katemangostar via freepik.com

-If your trichophobia is heavily interfering with your everyday life, it might be time to seek out professional help from a licensed therapist.
 You may also consider trying out a few of these alternative solutions.

 Try a New Hairstyle